 We teach the foundation subjects separately.
-This means that, for example, a child may concentrate on History and Geography as separate subjects.
-Thus, from Key Stage One, each child has the opportunity to experience the full range of National Curriculum subjects.
+This means that, for example, a child may concentrate on History and Geography as separate subjects; however in Year One this may be more topic based.
+Therefore, from Key Stage One, each child has the opportunity to experience the full range of National Curriculum subjects.